Humbly Homemade

 Beaten egg yolks and ricotta in a metal mixing bowl.

-8. Add the egg yolks one at a time, mixing thoroughly after each addition.
-Scrape the sides of the bowl.
+8. Add the egg yolks one at a time, mixing after each one.

 Whipped egg whites in a yellow bowl.